-The introduction of Ireland's first Dynamic CVV, a dynamic three-digit security code for online transactions, has been highly successful, with nearly 25% of active cardholders using it for approximately 300,000 transactions.
+The introduction of Ireland's first Dynamic CVV, a dynamic three-digit has been highly successful, with nearly 25% of active cardholders using it for approximately 300,000 transactions.

 Additionally, An Post implemented facial recognition for setting up new payees and in-app educational warnings to enhance customer awareness and security.